LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Players cannot be on a team roster and in the Free Agent Pool simultaneously

 #### 4.1.6 N.E.W.T.s Eligibility
-- To participate in N.E.W.T.s matches, players must have competed in a minimum of 2 O.W.L.s matches for their team
+- To participate in N.E.W.T.s matches, players must have competed in a minimum of 2 O.W.L.s games for their team
 - Free Agents are not eligible for N.E.W.T.s matches under any circumstances
 - N.E.W.T.s rosters must be a subset of the team's O.W.L.s roster
 - N.E.W.T.s matches follow the same player count rules as O.W.L.s matches

-#### 4.1.7 Division Transfer Restrictions
-- Players who move from a higher division to a lower division team just before roster lock dates may be subject to additional scrutiny
-- If it is determined that a player transferred divisions to help a lower division team qualify for N.E.W.T.s after competing primarily for a higher division team, Staff has the right to:
-  - Disqualify that player from N.E.W.T.s participation
-  - Review the competitive integrity of all matches involved
-  - Apply appropriate penalties to the teams benefiting from such transfers

-#### 4.1.8 Player Identity Verification
+#### 4.1.7 Player Identity Verification
 - If a team suspects account sharing, smurfing, or identity misrepresentation, they should alert Staff immediately
 - Such suspicions must be voiced within 2 weeks of the suspected player joining a team
 - Staff may require voice verification from suspected players